Legal system of Saudi Arabia: Human rights and rule of law issues

 Human rights issues and failings in the rule of law in Saudi Arabia have attracted strong criticism.
 These include criminal law punishments that are considered as cruel, as well as the position of women, religious discrimination, the lack of religious freedom and the activities of the Saudi Mutaween.

 Between 1996 and 2000, Saudi Arabia acceded to four UN human rights conventions and, in 2004, the government approved the establishment of the National Society for Human Rights (NSHR), staffed by government employees, to monitor their implementation.
-To date, the activities of the NSHR have been limited and doubts remain over its neutrality and independence.
+The activities of the NSHR have been limited and doubts remain over its neutrality and independence.
 Saudi Arabia was one of only eight countries that did not accept the UN's Universal Declaration of Human Rights when it was launched in 1948.
 Now, only Saudi Arabia remains openly opposed to the declaration.
 In response to the continuing criticism of its human rights record, the Saudi government points to the special Islamic character of the country, and asserts that this justifies a different social and political order.